lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/03displays/displays.rst

      bone$ ls
      0  1  2

-Here we see six pwmchips that can be used, each has two channels.
+Here we see three pwmchips that can be used, each has two channels.
 Explore one.

 .. code-block:: bash